eclipse-openj9/openj9-docs/docs/shrc.md

 | AOT code  |[`-Xshareclasses:adjustminaot`](xshareclasses.md#adjustminaot) | [`-Xshareclasses:adjustmaxaot`](xshareclasses.md#adjustmaxaot) |
 | JIT code  |[`-Xshareclasses:adjustminjit`](xshareclasses.md#adjustminjit) | [`-Xshareclasses:adjustmaxjit`](xshareclasses.md#adjustmaxjit) |

 You can also use the `-Xshareclasses:findAotMethods` cache utility to list the AOT methods in a cache that match a method specification.
 This utility helps you identify methods that are causing a failure in an application.
 You can then invalidate the method without destroying the cache by using the `-Xshareclasses:invalidateAotMethods` cache utility.
 You can also revalidate an AOT method with the `-Xshareclasses:revalidateAotMethods` cache utility.
 To troubleshoot AOT problems, use the `-Xshareclasses:verboseAOT` suboption on the command line, which generates output about AOT code that is found or stored in the cache.
-For more information see [`-Xshareclasses`](xshareclasses.md).
+For more information, see [`-Xshareclasses`](xshareclasses.md).

 ## Creating a shared classes cache